 2 Locations To Serve You

 Natural Fiber is a green alternative to man made produced carpeting.
 There are no petroleum, oils, or high emission chemicals added.
-Sisal, Seagrass, Mountain Grass (Hemp), Coir, Reed and Wool are excellent design materials that can be installed wall to wall over padding or glued down ,custom made Area Rugs, Hall Runners, and Stair Runners.
-These materials are known for its durability, hypoallergenic, resilience, and appearance.
+Sisal, Reed, Seagrass, Mountain Grass, and Wool are excellent design materials that can be installed wall to wall over padding or glued down ,made into area rugs,or Stair Runners.
+These materials are known for its durability, resilience, and appearance.
 Come and take a look at our wonderful selection.

 Allergies are on the rise around the world.
 Exposure to synthetic materials is felt to be a possible contributor.
 Wool fibers are too long and too course to be inhaled and, being a natural fiber, won't give off harmful emissions.
 Wool has a breathable fiber structure that does not promote the growth of bacteria or dust mites.

 Wool is a naturally soil and stain resistant fiber.
 Wool fibers have developed these properties over centuries to keep sheep clean in their harsh rugged environments.
-On the floor, wool carpets repel stains and soiling, keeping them on top of the pile for ease of Cleaning and Maintenance.
+On the floor, wool carpets repel stains and soiling, keeping them on top of the pile for ease of cleaning.

 Wool is sustainable, biodegradable and a rapidly renewable resource that has the least environmental impact of all the carpet fibers.
 Wool is the only carpet fiber made without petroleum; a finite and non- biodegradable resource.
 Consumers are becoming increasingly concerned with the environment and often choose products that have minimal impact.